Online gambling directory

 and 2 percent.
 Again, you might say this doesn't seem like a lot.

-It's time my friend, time that makes things add up.
+It's time, my friend, time that makes things add up.
 A professional

 player can expect to make in the neighborhood of 30 units per hour

+are made either.
 This is just an example of one way to make smart play work for you.

 Instead of giving up a big advantage to the house playing a game